 Day 3: Glacier Hiking & Ice Climbing on Solheimajokull

-Here is your chance to hike and climb on an immeasurably majestic Glacier!
-This tour will take you onto the amazing frozen world of Sólheimajökull glacier, a rugged, raw, and constantly evolving outlet glacier of Vatnajökull, the largest glacier in Europe.
-With a professional glacier guide, who will provide you with all of the necessary glacier equipment, you will explore Sólheimajökull.
-Your guide will explain how the extraordinary ice formations of this crevasse riddled outlet glacier were formed, you will see great sink holes and jagged toothed ice ridges.
-The glacier can be very peaceful but it is never static, always there is movement.
-If you stand quietly you will hear the cracks and groans as the ice adjusts and moves.
+Here is your chance to hike and climb on a majestic Glacier!
+This tour will take you onto the amazing frozen world of Sólheimajökull Glacier, a rugged, raw, and constantly evolving outlet glacier of Vatnajökull, the largest glacier in Europe.
+You’ll be joined by a professional glacier guide, who will gear you up with all of the necessary glacier equipment.
+Your guide will explain how the extraordinary ice formations of this crevasse-riddled outlet glacier were formed, you will see great sinkholes and jagged-toothed ice ridges.
+The glacier may seem peaceful, but it’s constantly shifting and changing.
+If you stand quietly, you’ll hear the cracks and groans as the ice adjusts and moves.

-Those who want to can then test our ice climbing skills on the glacier using ice axes, crampons and safety lines.
+Those who feel up to the challenge can test their ice climbing skills on the glacier using ice axes, crampons, and safety lines.
 This glacier experience of a lifetime will leave you with unforgettable memories.

-On the way back to Reykjavík we even make a stop at Skógafoss, a sensational 60 m high tumbling waterfall, falling from the former sea cliff!
-There are 527 steps leading up to the top of the cliff, connecting with a pathway which threads its way through the high pass at Fimmvörðuháls, near the first 2010 eruption.
+On the way back to Reykjavík, we’ll make a stop at Skógafoss, a sensational 60-m high waterfall, falling from the former sea cliff!
+Hike up 527 steps to the crest to look over the Fimmvörðuháls hike path and onto the lowland below.

 - Sólheimajökull Glacier